Police Misconduct

 What is considered police misconduct?

-What is the most common police misconduct in New York?
+What is the most common police misconduct?

 How do you prove police misconduct?